Inogen Portable Oxygen Concentrators: Devices and Pricing

 Inogen’s portable oxygen concentrators allow oxygen therapy patients to enjoy active and on-the-go lifestyles that were, until recent years, impeded by their need for constant oxygen and heavy refill tanks they had to lug around.

-I’m more of a discount kind of gal, and, unless you have Medicare or insurance to cover your oxygen therapy, Inogen’s systems and accessories cost a pretty penny.
+I’m more of a discount kind of gal, and, unless you have Medicare or insurance to cover your oxygen therapy, Inogen’s systems and accessories can cost a pretty penny.
 I like that Inogen’s systems provide freedom once thought to be impossible for patients on supplemental oxygen.
 Inogen may not be the financially smart answer for oxygen therapy if you rarely leave your home, but if you want to keep living life to its fullest inside, outside, and around your home, the company’s portable oxygen concentrators are a solid solution.

 For more information that may be relevant to you, check out the following guides: